bnb-chain/BEPs/BEP8.md

 - New token’s symbol is generated based on the transaction hash.
 It is added to the issuer’s address and token info is saved on the Binance Chain

 #### 5.3.2 Transfer Tokens
-There is a new transaction type “miniTokens/Send”.
-The message structure and transaction process are the same as BEP2 5.3.2 Transfer Tokens.
+The transaction type, message structure and transaction process are the same as BEP2 5.3.2 Transfer Tokens.
 The difference from BEP2 transfer is that the Mini-BEP2 transfer amount should be larger than or equal to 1, unless the sender sends the total amount of the free Mini-BEP2 token in his account.

 #### 5.3.3 Freeze Tokens
-There is a new transaction type  “miniTokens/Freeze”.
-The message structure and transaction process are the same as BEP2 5.3.3 Freeze Tokens, except that the amount should be larger than or equal to 1, or equal to the free account balance.
+The transaction type, message structure and transaction process are the same as BEP2 5.3.3 Freeze Tokens, except that the amount should be larger than or equal to 1, or equal to the free account balance.

 #### 5.3.4 Unfreeze Tokens
-There is a new transaction type “miniTokens/Unfreeze”.
-The message structure and transaction process are the same as BEP2 5.3.4 Unfreeze Tokens, except that the amount should be larger than or equal to 1, or equal to the frozen account balance.
+The transaction type, message structure and transaction process are the same as BEP2 5.3.4 Unfreeze Tokens, except that the amount should be larger than or equal to 1, or equal to the frozen account balance.

 #### 5.3.5 Mint Tokens
-There is a new transaction type “miniTokens/Mint”.
-The message structure and transaction process are the same as BEP2 5.3.5 Mint Tokens, except that the amount should be larger than or equal to 1.
+The transaction type, message structure and transaction process are the same as BEP2 5.3.5 Mint Tokens, except that the amount should be larger than or equal to 1.

 #### 5.3.6 Burn Tokens
-There is a new transaction type “miniTokens/Burn”.
-The message structure and transaction process are the same as BEP2 5.3.6 Burn Tokens.
+The transaction type, message structure and transaction process are the same as BEP2 5.3.6 Burn Tokens.
 The difference from BEP2 burn is that the Mini-BEP2 burn amount should be larger than or equal to 1, or equal to the free account balance.

 #### 5.3.7 Set Token URI
 The “miniTokens/SetURI” transaction is to change the value of “TokenURI”.
 Only token issuer can send this transaction.